dSpringOnion/PortfolioSite/README.md

 npm start
 ```

 Then visit [http://localhost:3000](http://localhost:3000) in your browser.
+Additional pages are available at `/about`, `/projects`, and `/contact`.

 ## Project Structure

 ```
-├── data            # JSON data for projects
-├── public          # Static assets such as CSS
+├── data            # JSON data for projects and about info ├── public          # Static assets such as CSS
 ├── views           # EJS templates
 ├── server.js       # Express application